Strategy for quantum algorithm design assisted by machine learning: Summary and remarks

 We also investigated the learning time, as it would become increasingly important in application not only due to the large-scale problem often arises in machine learning but also for the fact that in its learning our simulator potentially exhibits the quantum speedup, if any, of an algorithm to be found.
 In the investigation, we observed that the learning time is proportional to the {\em square root} of the size of the parameter space instead of the exponential dependance in the classical machine learning.
 This result is very suggestive.
 We expect that our simulator will reflect the quantum speedup of the found algorithm in its learning, possibly in synergy with the findings from the reference~\cite{Manzano09} that for quantum algorithms the size of the parameter space can be significantly smaller than for their classical counterparts: Not only their learning time scales more favorably with the size of the space but also this size is smaller to begin with.

-We believe that the proposed method will be used to find an essential quantum operation or gate that have never been regarded crucial in quantum algorithms, and it could boost the very beginning field of merging machine learning and quantum information \cite{Briegel12,Lloyd13-1,Lloyd13-2}, in particular for quantum algorithm design.
+We hope that the proposed method will help in designing quantum algorithms, and provide an insight of learning speedup establishing the link between the learning time and the quantum speedup of the found algorithms.
 Nevertheless, it is an open question whether to observe more improved behaviors in quantum algorithm design when employing a quantum feedback, compared with the classical feedback.